MicroEJ/docs/KernelDeveloperGuide/applicationLink.rst

 By default, a ``.fo`` file can only be installed on the Kernel on which it has been linked.

-Starting from Architecture version ``8.0.0``, a Feature can be installed on different Kernels.
+Starting from Architecture version ``8.0.0``, the same Feature file can be installed on different Kernels.
 This is called `Feature Portability`.
 Thus it is not required to rebuild the ``.fo`` file in the following cases:

 - Relinking the executable (memory layout changes),